FCBGP/rpki-rpa-profile/draft-guo-sidrops-fc-profile.md

 ### previousASes

-The previousASes field contains the upstream ASes' number of the issuer AS that can advertise the prefixes to the issuer AS.
+The previousASes field contains the upstream ASes' number of the issuer AS that can advertise the routes to the issuer AS.

 ### nexthopASes